-States have begun to extend special protections to victims of domestic violence.
+Many states extend special protections to tenants who are victims of domestic violence.
 If you are facing a domestic violence situation (including stalking) and want to move, check first with local law enforcement or a battered women’s shelter regarding special state laws that may apply in domestic violence situations.
-Here are some of the laws that may apply.
+Some protections your state law might offer include:

 If your state has no law giving victims of domestic violence early termination rights or other domestic violence protections, don’t automatically assume that you’re stuck.
 First, if you want to move, appeal to your landlord’s bottom line: The last thing any landlord wants on the property is a disruptive, potentially violent situation.
 Letting you out of the lease might be just want the landlord wants, too—what the landlord loses in rent may pale in comparison with what the repair costs may be if the property is damaged, not to speak of the fall-out from negative publicity if the situation escalates.

 Even if your state gives some special protections to domestic violence victims, these accommodations do not prevent landlords from terminating, if necessary, for nonpayment of rent.
 Unfortunately, all too often the abuser will leave the property but the remaining victim struggles to pay the rent.
-Landlords may legally terminate the tenancy of a domestic violence victim who falls behind in the rent, just as they would any tenant who hasn’t paid.
+Landlords may legally terminate the tenancy of a domestic violence victim who falls behind in the rent, just as they could with any other tenant who’s behind in rent.